fskrind5/snake_water_gun_game/README.md

 # snake_water_gun_game
-This is a simple game, create using python.
+This is a simple game, created using python.